 Figure 5 clearly shows that the principal factor contributing to changes in the unemployment rate differs from one time segment to another.
-Let us first start with the 1983-85 segment, a period when both men and women experienced rising unemployment rates.
+Let us first start with the 1983-1985 segment, a period when both men and women experienced rising unemployment rates.
 As the unemployment duration was dropping during this segment, rising unemployment can be attributed to unemployment inflow: that is, a rapid increase of inflow into the unemployment pool.
-Moving to the next segment of 1986-88, this was a period of declining unemployment rates for both men and women.
+Moving to the next segment of 1985-1988, this was a period of declining unemployment rates for both men and women.
 The principal contributing factor for men was the drop in unemployment inflow, while for women it was the drop in unemployment duration.
-During 1989-91, when unemployment rates declined even further, the principal contributing factor was the decline in unemployment inflow.
-This result is consistent with the interpretation
+During the 1989-1991 when unemployment rates declined even further, the principal contributing factor was the decline in unemployment inflow.
+This result is consistent with the interpretation of this paper that the inflow into the unemployment pool from both employment and not-in-the-labor-force declined during this period.

-Figure 5 Contributions of Changes in Unemployment Inflow and Duration to Changes in Unemployment Rate

-17. Assume a steady-state unemployment rate where the volume of flows in and out of the states of employment, unemployment, and not-in-the-labor-force are identical.
-Given a monthly inflow into the unemployment pool, F(=EU + NU), and an average unemployment duration per completed unemployment spell, D(= 1/(ue + un)), the stock unemployment figure U can be expressed as $U = F \times D$.
-By dividing both sides by the labor force population, the left-hand side becomes the unemployment rate (u).
-If F' is inflow divided by the labor force population, the unemployment rate can be expressed as $u = F' \times D$.
-The change in unemployment rate between time 1 and time 2 ($\Delta u = u_2 - u_1$) can be decomposed and written as $\Delta u = F'1(D_2 - D_1) + D_2(F'2 - F'1)$.
-This equation shows that changes in the rate of unemployment can be explained by changes in the duration of unemployment (first term on the right-hand side) and changes in unemployment inflow (second term).
+Figure 5: Contributions of Changes in Unemployment Inflow and Duration to Changes in Unemployment Rate unemployment rate (u).
+If F' is inflow divided by the labor force population, the unemployment rate can be expressed as $u = F' \cdot D$.
+The change in unemployment rate between time 1 and time 2 ($\Delta u = u_2 - u_1$) can be decomposed and written as $\Delta u = F_1' \cdot (D_2 - D_1) + D_2 \cdot (F_2' - F_1')$.
+This equation shows that changes in the rate of unemployment can be explained by changes in the duration of unemployment (first term of right-hand side) and changes in unemployment inflow (second term).
 In addition to this method, Tachibanaki (1984) and Mizuno (1992) have examined in detail other possible methods of estimating unemployment duration using Japanese data.
 According to these prior studies, all available methods require certain assumptions to be made, so that the estimation results obtained must be viewed with a degree of flexibility.